-The long climb of a rebuilding project inherited by Head Coach Dave Ruemenapp in 2016-17 reached its summit in 2018-19, as the Falcons went undefeated in district play and won the first district tournament championship in school history.
+That climb reached its summit in 2018-19, as the Falcons went undefeated in district play and won the first district tournament championship in school history.
 Their 21-6 campaign created hoops hysteria like never before on campus and was followed by several notable post-season awards.

-Senior guard Cade Westberry was named the Florida Athletic Coaches Association’s 3A District 16 Player of the Year.
-He also went on to represent the Falcons in the annual Manatee vs. Sarasota all-star game at Lakewood Ranch High, where he won the pre-game 3-point shooting contest.
+Guard Cade Westberry was named the Florida Athletic Coaches Association’s 3A District 16 Player of the Year.
+He also went on to represent the Falcons in the annual Manatee vs. Sarasota All-Star Game at Lakewood Ranch High, where he won the pre-game 3-point shooting contest.
 Ruemenapp joined his star player on the District 16 team as Coach of the Year and was invited to serve as co-head coach for the South team in the FACA All-Star Basketball Classic at the RP Funding Center in Lakeland.